1934 World Series: Game 4

 The Tigers evened the series, winning 10-4, with five runs in the eighth.
 Hank Greenberg had four hits and three RBI and Billy Rogell had four RBI.

 This game was the first time that the song, "Take Me Out to the Ball Game", was played during the World Series, after being played at a high school game earlier that year in Los Angeles.

 Game 5

 Tommy Bridges won after just one day of rest.
 Charlie Gehringer's home run in the sixth was the game-winning hit.

 Game 6

 Paul Dean won his second game of the series and helped his own cause with a game-winning single in the seventh inning.

 Game 7

 The Cardinals easily won Game 7, 11–0, behind Dizzy Dean.
-Ducky Medwick was taken out of the game for own safety after sliding hard into third baseman Marv Owen and being pelted by the crowd with bottles and fruit when he took the field in the sixth inning.
+Ducky Medwick was taken out of the game for his own safety after sliding hard into third baseman Marv Owen and being pelted by the crowd with bottles and fruit when he took the field in the sixth inning.